RemiGirard/RedShift/README.md

   - The Doppler effect
   - The space extansion effect

 The Doppler effect can be experienced with sound.
-When a car is approaching, the sound is higher.
-And when the car moves away, the sound is deeper.
-It's the same with light.
+When a car is approaching, the sound frequency is higher.
+And when the car moves away, the sound frequency is deeper.
+It's the same with electro-magnetic waves.

 ![Doppler Effect](docs/RedShiftDoc01.png)